Nessler ball

 The Nessler ball, or balle Nessler, is a type of muzzle-loading musket bullet.
 It was developed to increase the accuracy and range of smoothbore muskets and was used in the Crimean War.
 It featured a short conical-cylindrical soft lead bullet, with a conical hollow in its base.
+The ammunition was supplied to the armed forces of Russia, France, and Sardinia-Piedmont.
 The bullet was designed with a lead skirting.
 Its intended purpose was to expand under the pressure and obturate the barrel and increase muzzle velocity.
 The bullet could be quickly removed from a paper cartridge with the gunpowder poured down the barrel and the bullet pressed past the muzzle.
 It was then rammed home with the ramrod, which ensured that the charge was packed and the hollow base was filled with powder.
 When fired, the expanding gas pushed forcibly on the base of the bullet, deforming it to form a better seal for consistent velocity, longer range, and accuracy.
 A similar ball design called the Chace ball (after its inventor W. B. Chace) was developed in 1861 in the United States but was not adopted.
+A variant of the Nessler bullet, manufactured in North Carolina foundries, over 1.5 million was produced for Confederate troops, primarily for use in outdated smoothbore muskets, the Springfield Model 1816, with production overseen by the North Carolina Institute for the Deaf, Dumb, and Blind.
+Nessler caliber is often mistaken for slug rounds.